syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Single row selection

-It allows you to select only one item (record).
-For example, you have selected a record.
-Now if you select some other record, the previous record selection will be cleared.
-Hence it is a `single` record selection mode.
+It allows you to select only one row.
+For example, you have selected a row.
+Now if you select some other row, the previous row selection will be cleared.
+Hence it is a `single` row selection mode.

 {% tabs %}
 {% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-     return MaterialApp(
-        home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+              source: _employeeDataSource,
+              columns: [
+                GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+              ],
               selectionMode: SelectionMode.single
-            )
           )
       );
     }